ericycx/spotify-playlist-rearranger/README.md

 ## Learning Outcomes and Closing Remarks
 This was my first unguided coding project, so it was interesting implementing theory I learned in my computer science classes like mergesort and api calls into something actually useful and practical.
+I was also introduced to the chore that is reading through code documentation.
 Throughout this project, I struggled a lot with the correctness of my code, as I would be using the spotify application to see if it was working.
 The problem was that spotify application stops showing updates in real time after a few iterations of song shuffling, but I did not know that, which made me question the correctness of my code, as well as if my api calls were being limited.
 I would eventually find out that the playlist would update even without the playlist being updated visually, but I wasted a lot of time debugging correct code.

 ## Requirements
 - Python 3.10+